jboss-fuse/vscode-atlasmap/Contributing.md

 ### Inside the Terminal View

-* enter *npm install* to install all the needed dependencies and the standalone AtlasMap server jar.
+* Enter *npm install* to install all the needed dependencies and the standalone AtlasMap server jar.
 You will need to call it again only if dependencies are modified in package.json.
-* enter *npm run watch* to monitor the project for changes and to rebuild automatically
+* Enter *npm run watch* to monitor the project for changes and to rebuild automatically
-  * you can also click menu *Terminal* -> *Run Task* and then select *npm:watch* from the list
+  * You can also click menu *Terminal* -> *Run Task* and then select *npm:watch* from the list
-  * both ways this will make any manual compiling obsolete which is a great help
+  * Both ways this will make any manual compiling obsolete which is a great help
-* go to *Debug perspective* (*Ctrl+Shift+D*)
+* Go to *Debug perspective* (*Ctrl+Shift+D*)
-* select *Run AtlasMap extension*
+* Select *Run AtlasMap extension*
-* click on the green arrow OR press *F5* to launch the extension
+* Click on the green arrow OR press *F5* to launch the extension

 When testing new version of the AtlasMap, just replace the jar in *./jars* folder respecting the name *atlasmap-standalone.jar* or launch it separately on port *8585*.